DanielNicolae/portfolio/README.md

-# Portofolio
+# Portfolio

-This is a project made in React for my portofolio.
+This is a project made in React for my portfolio.